marmelab/react-admin/ReferenceManyCount.md

 - `reference` is the name of the related resource to fetch (e.g. `comments`)
 - `target` is the name of the field in the related resource that points to the current resource (e.g. `post_id`)

-For instance, to display the number of comments related to a post in a List view:

 ```jsx
 import {